tiodan81/sea-301d1/class-03-responsible-mobile-first/README.md

  - Be sure to use proper `viewport` settings.
  - Use mobile-first design principles when adding CSS.
  - Add new styles in media queries as needed to make the page look good on desktop screens.
- - Optionally, include styles for tablet displays.
+ - For bonus points, include styles for tablet displays.